sagemath/sage-archive-2023-02-01/README.md

     (If the bootstrapping prerequisites are not installed, this command will download a package providing pre-built bootstrap output instead.)

+6. Sanitize the build environment.
+Use the command

+        $ env

+    to inspect the current environment variables, in particular `PATH`, `PKG_CONFIG_PATH`, `LD_LIBRARY_PATH`, `CFLAGS`, `CPPFLAGS`, `CXXFLAGS`,
+    and `LDFLAGS` (if set).

+    Remove items from these (colon-separated) environment variables that Sage should not use for its own build.
+In particular, remove items if they refer to a previous Sage installation.

+    - [WSL] In particular, WSL imports many items from the Windows `PATH` variable into the Linux environment, which can lead to confusing build errors.
+These items typically start with `/mnt/c`.
+      It is best to remove all of them from the environment variables.
+      For example, you can set `PATH` using the command:

+            $ export PATH=/usr/sbin/:/sbin/:/bin/:/usr/lib/wsl/lib/

-6.  [macOS with homebrew] Set required environment variables for the build:
+    - [macOS with homebrew] Set required environment variables for the build:

             $ source ./.homebrew-build-env

       This is to make some of Homebrew's packages (so-called keg-only packages) available for the build.
 Run it once to apply the suggestions for the current terminal session.
 You may need to repeat this command before you rebuild Sage from a new terminal session, or after installing additional homebrew packages.
 (You can also add it to your shell profile so that it gets run automatically in all future sessions.)

 7. Optionally, decide on the installation prefix (`SAGE_LOCAL`):